 This trip begins in Jerusalem on the campus of Jerusalem University College just outside the Old City.
 The trip begins with a walk through the Old City where we visit the traditional locations of the crucifixion and burial of Jesus.
-While we cover a lot the academics on campus, the heart of the trip is the field trips when we visit places such as Bethlehem (home of David and birthplace of Jesus), Beersheba (key location for Abraham), Nazareth, Caesarea Philippi near the location of the Mount of Transfiguration, and Caesarea Maritime where Paul was imprisoned before his trip to Rome.
+While we cover the academics on campus, the heart of the trip is visiting places like Bethlehem (home of David and birthplace of Jesus), Beersheba (key location for Abraham), Nazareth, Caesarea Philippi near the location of the Mount of Transfiguration, and Caesarea Maritime where Paul was imprisoned before his trip to Rome.
 This course can be used for credit in either Biblical Literature 1 (BIB 110) or Biblical Literature 2 (BIB 210).
 It may also be used as a Bible elective.

 Travels to Turkey